 - A few cars, jeeps and mini-vans

-- A strange low vehicle, sort of like a recumbent bike, powered by a woman in a sari with her arms
+- A road wheelchair, sort of like a recumbent bike, powered by a sari-clad woman with her arms

 Chaos rules.
 In Delhi I noticed drivers might wander across a lane.
 In Varanasi, people don't respect even the direction of the street!
 At one place there was a boulevard with cement divider about 3 feet high and 2 feet wide.
-Still, many rickshaws (auto and bicycle) would drive down the wrong side of the boulevard (we notice this even on the main highway).
+Still, many rickshaws (auto and bicycle) would drive down the wrong side of the boulevard.
 And roundabouts!
-Well, it would really be too inefficient to go round three sides of a roundabout.
-Better to just drive around it the wrong way.
+Well, it would really be too inefficient to go three quarters of the way around a roundabout.
+Better to just drive around one quarter of it going the wrong way.

-The horns in India are more a road-runner cartoon style beep beep than a full-throated honk.
-And they're used more for informational purposes, announcing one's presence to all these vehicles, most of whom have no rear mirrors, than to express irritation - sort of like "Fore" on a golf course.
-In fact many vehicles have "blow horn" painted on the back, requesting such a warning since they can't see behind.
+Horns in India are more a road-runner cartoon style beep beep than a full-throated honk.
+And they're used for informational purposes, announcing one's presence to all these vehicles, most of whom have no rear mirrors, rather than to express irritation - sort of like "Fore" on a golf course.
+In fact many vehicles have "Blow Horn" painted on the back, requesting such a warning since they can't see behind.

 We saw the Golden Temple.
 One can't take cameras in, so we stopped at a small shop which stored things in small locked boxes 'for free'.
 Of course, we're becoming accustomed to the obligations for purchase that such services attract.
 We visited the area of the main ghat, saw cremations up close and met a procession carrying a body in a bright sari down to be cremated.